 The regular function of vaginal secretion is an essential part of every healthy female reproductive system.
 Glands inside the cervix and vagina release this mucus to clean your uterus from bacteria and dead cells, to keep vagina clean and healthy, and to help in the prevention of various infections.

-Vaginal discharge is perfectly normal and can vary in amount, color, and odor.
-It normally ranges from milky white to clear when it comes to color.
-The discharge will be more prevalent during ovulation, breastfeeding, and sexual arousal.
-Lastly, the odor can differ if you are pregnant or do not keep good personal hygiene.
+Vaginal discharge is perfectly natural phenomenon during the menstrual cycle and can be distinguished by amount, color, and odor.
+Its color can range from milky white to clear.
+The discharge will be thicker during ovulation, breastfeeding, and sexual arousal.
+Lastly, the smell can be different if you are pregnant or don’t keep good personal hygiene.

 Table of Contents

 During intercourse, you probably experience orgasm, the pleasurable contractions which you can feel in your pelvic area, especially in the lower part of your vagina.
 These vaginal contractions are the reason why you will notice excessive amounts of discharge which secretes from your vagina after intercourse.

 Anyway, you can notice fluids which can secrete from your vagina after every intercourse.
 This extra discharge is a sign that your reproductive organs function regularly and you don’t have any reason to worry.
 The appearance, color, and texture of your post-intercourse secretion, directly depends on your age, hormone levels (especially Estrogen level which directly depends on the phase of your menstrual cycle), and many other factors.

 Normal healthy discharge after sex is a mixture of different fluids, and it usually implies: